 - Another community available is Alzheimer’s Discussion Forum Opens in new window.

-- One upcoming one is at PatientsEngage, described as “a patient/caregiver focused healthcare platform for supporting the management of chronic diseases.”
+- One more option is at PatientsEngage, described as “a patient/caregiver focused healthcare platform for supporting the management of chronic diseases.”
 It has many forums; you can enroll to participate in the forum you want Opens in new window.
 It includes many members from India and Singapore.
 Of possible interest are: Caregiver Community Opens in new window and Alzheimer’s and Dementia Opens in new window.
 Posts are visible to the public but only members can post.

-- Some Indian forums for senior citizens/ caregivers are: groups.yahoo.com/group/sss-global Opens in new window a group for senior citizens in India, moderated by Dr. P Vyasamoorthy, who also blogs at vyasa-kaaranam-ketkadey.blogspot.com/ Opens in new window, AND groups.google.com/group/ardsi-hyd-public/about Opens in new window, members-only group of ARDSI Hyderabad (anyone can apply), where they discuss the activities of ARDSI Hyderabad as well as share information about dementia and caregiving
+- Some Indian forums for senior citizens/ caregivers are: groups.yahoo.com/group/sss-global Opens in new window a group for senior citizens in India, moderated by Dr. P Vyasamoorthy, who also blogs at vyasa-kaaranam-ketkadey.blogspot.com/ Opens in new window, AND groups.google.com/group/ardsi-hyd-public/about Opens in new window, run by ARDSI Hyderabad.

 Most dementia forums cater to all forms of dementia, and discussions are often general (for all dementias) with more chances of discussing Alzheimer’s Disease type of dementia.
 But other types of dementias may pose specific challenges that need special support.
 See section above for information on specific dementias and related support.
 Some more information on specialized forums for specific dementias: